Finding the Most Accurate 360-Degree Assessment

 360-degree feedback is one of the main cornerstones of a learning culture.
 Not all 360-degree assessments are equally predictive and accurate, however.

 Zenger Folkman, has spent years researching and creating a best-in-class 360-degree assessment that measures an individual’s strengths and potential fatal flaws, and correlates those results to significant business outcomes like employee engagement, retention and bottom-line profitability.
 Our 360-degree assessments deliver results that others simply can’t match.

 11 Components that Differentiate Our Best-in-Class 360-Degree Assessment:

 - Strengths Focused: Great leaders are defined by their strengths, not the absence of weakness.
-The Zenger Folkman 360 helps leaders identify and prioritize strengths that they can build.
+The Zenger Folkman 360 helps leaders identify and prioritize strengths they can build.

 - Normative Comparisons: Most multi-rater assessments compare participants against the “average”.
 This sends the unintended message that the goal is to be better than average.
 By benchmarking leaders against the 90th percentile norm, participants have a much higher aspirational goal.

 - A User-Friendly Report Structure: Data is displayed in an easily interpreted, user-friendly format that highlights individual strengths and reveals potential fatal flaws.

 - An Employee Commitment Index: This index measures the extent to which a leader’s direct reports are satisfied and motivated to do their jobs.
 There is a direct correlation between leadership effectiveness and employee commitment.
 In short, great leaders produce more committed, satisfied and productive employees.

 - Importance Ranking: This section displays the 16 differentiating competencies, ranked from most important to least important.
 Raters are asked to choose four competencies that, if executed with a high level of skill and expertise, would have the most significant impact on the participant’s success in their current role.